diarisdiakite/react-capstone/README.md

 [`Back to top`](#readme-top)

 ### <a name="deployment">Deployment</a>
-You can deploy the Financial-app application using: google cloud, Microsoft Azure, Netlify by giving credit on usign our template or contricute via pull requests (read more in the contributing section).
+You can deploy the Financial-app application using: google cloud, Microsoft Azure, Netlify by giving credit on using our template or contribute via pull requests (read more in the contributing section).

 [`Back to top`](#readme-top)